EndersGame1977/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+> They both iterate the array, but `.map` can mutate the array.

 2. What is the difference between a function and a method?

+> Location.
+When a function is outside an object it is called a function.
+When it is inside an object it is called a method.

 3. What is closure?

+> Child functions can access items of parent scopes.
+Parent scopes cannot access items of child scopes.

 4. Describe the four rules of the 'this' keyword.

+> Note: `this` is simple a place holder for an object name.
+The bindings are ways to say which object name `this` will be using.
+>
+> - Implicit Binding: For `me.about();`, `me` is the object name used in place of `this` because it is immediately to the left of the `.` .
+> - Explicit Binding: For the following, `jason` is the object name that `this` becomes.
+>   - `sayName.call(jason);`
+>   - `sayName.apply(jason);`
+>   - `sayName.bind(jason);`
+> - New Binding: For `const me = new Person();`, `me` is the object name used in place of `this`.
+> - Window Binding: When none of the above are used.
+The object name used in place of `this` becomes  `window`.

 5. Why do we need super() in an extended class?

+> It applies the properties and methods of the parent to the child.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product